eipiguy/planning/log_template.md

 ## Testing

-How do we run tests?
+How do we run [tests](#testing)?
 How do we interpret failures and file an item?
+Where do we track bugs?

-1. Run the main test file
+1. Where is the main test file?
 2. Test names reflect what failed and why
-3. More details available in a log somewhere
+3. More details available in a [log somewhere](#records)

 ## Records

-A table of the current "health" state of the project's components at different times.
+A table of the "health records" of the project's components

 |Date         |Metric 1 | Metric 2  |
 |-            |-        |-          |